akmail/monitor_pi_net/README.md

 DOWNLOAD AND INSTALL (TL;DR)
 ----------------------------
-Following terminal commands will install the monitoring service with just one host monitoring, which is by default `google.de`.
+Following terminal commands will install the monitoring service with example host(s) monitoring.
 It automatically creates a service which is started after rebooting by default.
 The install script as well as the monitoring script itself must be run as root.

     wget https://github.com/akmail/monitor_pi_net/raw/master/monitor_pi_net_0.1.1.zip
     unzip monitor_pi_net_0.1.1.zip